 In order to sidestep this, we’ve taken steps to defeat straight-up software gaming by partnering with friends in the benchmark industry.
 This way, we can see if the results are truly gamed or not.
 For our CPU tests, we’ll be comparing only the results we’ve confirmed to be accurate.

 Because what your average consumer views as “performance” is probably a lot different than a long string of numbers, we have our own in-house solution to test sustained performance.
 By using a version of Speed Test G on a loop, we can record and contextualize hundreds of data collections across the entire run of a phone’s discharge cycle.
 For example, we can wait out any sport modes, monitor chips deciding to underclock, and even get a worst-case-scenario battery life reading.

 Of course, this is a completely new way of doing things, so some of the charts can be a little confusing.
 Don’t worry, the results are explained in each review so you don’t get lost in a sea of numbers.
 But the main thing you need to know is that the faster the result, the better.

 By taking so many collections, we can also get a better handle on what kind of performance you’ll actually be getting, rather than just a snapshot from when the phone was at optimal conditions.
 We find that by plotting a standard deviation in either way, we can get a better picture of where your performance results will be most of the time.

 Because we’re not putting our app on the Play Store, App Store, or on a file sharing site: manufacturers won’t be getting their hands on it.
 Therefore we can ensure that we’ve taken all reasonable steps to circumvent cheating.

 If you’re worried about your phone not scoring as well as others, don’t panic.
 Smartphones have come an unbelievably long way since their inception, and the problems of 2013 just don’t exist in today’s world.
-Even the “worst” phones are still pretty damn good.
+Even the “worst” phones are still pretty damned good.
 At a certain point, the benchmarks are just a number.